-After our initial consultation, we can provide an estimate of my fees.
+After our initial consultation, we can provide an estimate of our fees.
 This will then be put in writing and reviewed year on year.
-The fees depend on the type of business, your reporting requirements, complexity of your business and the level of work already completed by yourself.
+The fees depend on the type of business, your reporting requirements, complexity of your business and the level of work already completed by you.
 There will never be any hidden costs, and we will notify you if there are any unexpected costs that you need to be aware of.

 We work standard office hours.
 Also we would be happy to arrange out of hours meetings at your convenience.

 There is a lot to consider when deciding on your legal structure and it is important that you make the best decision for your business.